lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

           Discover tranquility with a visit to **Fuguo Tibetan Buddhist Temple**.
 Immerse yourself in the serene atmosphere of

-          this spiritual sanctuary and appreciate the beauty of Tibetan Buddhist culture.
+          this spiritual refuge and appreciate the beauty of Tibetan Buddhist culture.
         image:
           type: ImageBlock